k0emt/docker-node-express/README.md

 # docker-node-express

-This project is for learning about creating an express application (node.js) and packaging it with Docker
+This project is for learning and experimenting in the context of a multi-tier application.

 ## Build the image